hlefebvr/idol/docs/api/classes/branch-and-bound/BranchAndBound.rst

 .. seealso::

-    If you are not familiar with optimizers and optimizer factories, please refer to :ref:`this page <api_optimizers>`.
+    If you are not familiar with optimizers and optimizer factories, please refer to :ref:`this page <mip_optimizers>`.

 .. admonition:: Example